-The SAARC Secretariat is supported by Regional Centres established in Member Countries to promote regional cooperation.
-These Centres are managed by Governing Boards comprising representatives from Member States, SAARC Secretary-General and the Ministry of Foreign/External Affairs of the host government.
-The Director of the Centre acts as Member Secretary to the Governing Board which reports to the Standing Committee.
+Regional Centres established in Member Countries are the supporting pillars to the secretariat for promoting regional cooperation.
+These Regional Centres are managed by respective Governing entities comprising representatives from Member States, SAARC Secretary-General and the Ministry of Foreign/External Affairs of the host government.

 The specialized bodies are created by the member states and their structure is different from the regional centres.
 The management is taken care of by the representatives of the member states, ministry of foreign affairs of the host government.

 The different SAARC specialized bodies are given below:

 - SAARC Arbitration Council (SARCO) – Pakistan